 Winchester District has larger areas of unconstrained land than nearby authorities.
 It is capable of accommodating more than the 1,900 dwellings proposed towards unmet need.
 The Strategic Housing and Employment Land Availability Assessment (SHELAA) 2023 states that there is a theoretical residential capacity of SHELAA sites totalling 62,359 dwellings, therefore far in excess if the 1,900 currently proposed contribution towards unmet need.
 The opportunities that these sites present should be fully explored to inform the actual quantum of housing that the District can accommodate.
 This should include a proper review of existing Settlement Gaps (see our comments in relation to the Development Allocations section of the Plan in relation to concerns about how sites within the Gap have been assessed).
-My client's land at Field Farm, Swanmore, referred to as 'Land at Swanmore Road' in the Council's evidence base (ref.
-SWA10), is free from any significant constraints and we have consistently made representations advocating for its allocation for residential development to help meet housing needs.
+My client's land at Springvale Road, Kings Worthy (ref.
+KW05), is free from any significant constraints and we have consistently made representations advocating for its allocation for residential development to help meet housing needs.

-Reference: P20-2244
+Reference: P20-2243